Ways to Support the Prescott Public Library

 - A memorial endowment fund may be established in the Friends of the Prescott Public Library endowment, with the interest on these funds disbursed annually to purchase books as directed by the donor.
 Due to the costs of administering segregated funds, the minimum donation required to establish a memorial book endowment fund (as it is with all other separate endowment funds) is $5,000.

-- Donations may be made by you, your business or your organization to the Friends of the Prescott Public Library to make a one-time purchase of books or other Library materials (as directed by the donor) in honor of a deceased friend, loved one or associate.
+- Donations may be made by you, your business or your organization to the Prescott Public Library to make a one-time purchase of books or other Library materials (as directed by the donor) in honor of a deceased friend, loved one or associate.

-Books or other materials purchased as memorial gifts will carry personalized bookplates and will be placed on display for two weeks on the Library’s Gift/Memorial wall and then will be available for checkout by library patrons.
+Books or other materials purchased as memorial gifts will carry personalized bookplates and will be placed on exhibit for two weeks on the Library’s Gift/Memorial display and then will be available for checkout by library patrons.

 To make a gift to the Friends of the Prescott Public Library or to the Prescott Public Library, please contact:

 Library Manager, Support Services